Skip to content

 Due to the high volume of interest in the PA Medicine program at The College of St. Scholastica, the Office of Graduate Admissions does not review unofficial transcripts to determine the completion of prerequisite coursework.
 If you have specific questions about a particular course, please reference the prerequisite equivalency tables to determine if the course meets the stated requirement.

 *Any student may request a waiver of admission requirements through a written request to the Graduate Admissions Office.
 These requests must be received by the Graduate Admissions Office by July 1 to allow ample time for review prior to the Aug.
 1 application deadline.
-The Department Chair may determine prerequisite course equivalencies and grant waivers for time limitations without full PA Admission Committee involvement.
+The Admissions Chair may determine prerequisite course equivalencies and grant waivers for time limitations without full PA Admission Committee involvement.
 Other waiver requests may require a committee vote.
 Waiver of GPA and course grade minimum requirements will not be considered.
-The Department Chair notifies the applicant and the Graduate Admissions Counselor of waiver decisions in writing.
+The Admissions Chair notifies the applicant and the Graduate Admissions Counselor of waiver decisions in writing.

 Selection Process